-In this report we will be conducting a data analysis of the 2017 Freddie Mac Mortgage data (historical_data_2017Q1.txt) which can be found at Freddie Mac Standard Loan-Level Dataset (embs.com).
-This report will be divided into four parts: Variable selection ,univariate analysis, bivariate analysis, and multivariate analysis.
+In this report we are providing the results of the data analysis of the 2017 Freddie Mac Mortgage data (historical_data_2017Q1.txt) which can be found at Freddie Mac Standard Loan-Level Dataset (embs.com).
+This report is divided into four parts: Variable selection ,univariate analysis, bivariate analysis, and multivariate analysis.
 Additional information about the dataset used for this analysis can be found at Microsoft Word - SF LLD User Guide Release 29.docx (freddiemac.com).